-High Districts Nonhigh Districts
+High Districts Nonhigh Districts June 26, 2026 July 10, 2026

-June 27, 2025 July 11, 2025

-Completed reports are due at OSPI July 25, 2025.
+Completed reports are due at OSPI July 24, 2026.

 - 1. High districts will: - a.
-Complete a separate Form P-213 for each nonhigh district served. - b.
-Each form has space for 27 students.
-To report additional students, complete a new form. - c.
-Importantly, provide the Total AAFTE for each form. - d.
-Send signed form(s) to the high district's educational service district (ESD) by June 27, 2025. - 2.
+Complete a separate Form P-213 for each nonhigh district served. - Each form has space for 27 students.
+To report additional students, attach lists.
+Do not submit additional forms. - c.
+Importantly, provide the Total AAFTE for each high/nonhigh relationship on the one form - Send signed form(s) to the high district's educational service district (ESD) by June 26, 2026. - 2.
 ESDs forward each Form P-213 to the appropriate nonhigh district for input and a concurring signature. - 3.
 Nonhigh districts will: - a.
 Review and sign the form. - b.
-Return it to the high district's ESD by July 11, 2025. - 4 FSDs will- - Facilitate Form P-213 process so that both districts reach agreement on the accuracy of the data before it is submitted to OSPI. - Review and sign the form making sure that the Total AAFTE fields are completed for each form. - Make copies of the final report form for distribution to high districts and nonhigh districts. - d.
-Send scanned forms to SAFSEnrollment@k12.wa.us, by July 25, 2025.
+Return it to the high district's ESD by July 10, 2026. - 4.
+ESDs will: - Facilitate Form P-213 process so that both districts reach agreement on the accuracy of the data before it is submitted to OSPI. - Review and sign the form making sure that the Total AAFTE fields are completed for each form. - Make copies of the final report form for distribution to high districts and nonhigh districts. - d.
+Send scanned forms to SAFSEnrollment@k12.wa.us, by July 24, 2026.